 There are points during the climb where the stairs are so steep and vertical that it feels like you are climbing a ladder.
-The descent down the Huayna Picchu takes roughly 45 minutes to an hour and was much easier than the climb up!
+The descent down Huayna Picchu takes roughly 45 minutes to an hour and was much easier than the climb up!

 Note: Tickets for Huayna Picchu to get the best view of Machu Picchu should be purchased in advance.
 There are only 400 visitors allowed to hike the mountain per day and your chances of getting a ticket the day of your hike are very slim.
-We used a tour agency called Pie Experiences that helped us to get our ticket in advance.
+We used a tour agency called Pie Experiences that helped us to get our tickets in advance.
 Make sure to wear comfortable hiking/ trekking shoes.
-Also make to bring sunscreen, sunglasses, water, and depending on the time of year, wear the appropriate clothing for hiking and the weather.
+Also make to bring sunscreen, sunglasses, and water, and depending on the time of year, wear the appropriate clothing for hiking and the weather.

-It was quite warm during our hike and I wore a t-shirt, Zella Slim Fit Live- In Leggings, and tied my Patagonia Nano Puff Jacket around my waist.
+It was quite warm during our hike, and I wore a t-shirt, Zella Slim Fit Live- In Leggings, and tied my Patagonia Nano Puff Jacket around my waist.
 Also, leave your bags at home or in your hotel/ hostel.
-The less you have to carry the easier it is to climb up the mountain.
+The less you have to carry, the easier it is to climb up the mountain.
 Only bring the necessary things with you so you can get the most out of your experience and not have a large, heavy bag weighing you down and unbalancing you!

 Total cost= Machu Picchu + Huayna Picchu combination ticket= 150 S/ person ($60).
 Inca Rail Train from Ollantaytambo to Machu Picchu= 208 S/ person EACH way ($64 USD one way or $128 round-trip).
 Round trip bus ticket from downtown Machu Picchu to Machu Picchu site= 78 S/ person ($24 USD).

-Note: The shuttle buses that leave from downtown Machu Picchu start at 0600-1800.
+Note: The shuttle buses that leave from downtown Machu Picchu starting at 0600-1800.
 You must present a passport to get on the bus along with your ticket.
 Tickets can be purchased in advance in through a travel agent, in Aguas Calientes, Cusco, or at the ticket stand in Machu Picchu where the buses depart from.
 Buses typically depart once every 15 minutes however, there are many people in line early in the morning.

 We arrived at the bus station at 545am and did not depart until 630am as the line was already very long.
 It is possible to purchase a one-way ticket however, the price is slightly higher.
 The ticket is valid 3 days from the date of purchase.
 It is possible to hike up the mountain by foot.
 This trek takes approximately 1 hour and is very strenuous and hikers must dodge the passing buses.